TenruYuko/ECC/README.md

 # ECC, Ethical Code of Conduct
-# Recignition of human dignity and worth.
+# Recognition of human dignity and worth.
 1.)
 Always recognize that each and every single person has their worth as a human being, regardless of their actions, opinions, political stance or religious beliefs.

 1.a) Even if that worth is **low**.